kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ### Q2.12
 A _decrease in the total osmotic pressure_ of arterial blood would lead to an _increase in urine volume_ by:

-	A. Directly inhibiting the reabsorption of water by the collecting ducts - F
+	A. Directly inhibiting the reabsorption of water by the collecting ducts
-	B. Increasing the hydrostatic pressure inside the glomerulus - F
+	B. Increasing the hydrostatic pressure inside the glomerulus
-	C. Increasing the permeability of the glomerular capillaries to water - F
+	C. Increasing the permeability of the glomerular capillaries to water
-	D. Inhibiting vasopressin secretion - F
+	D. Inhibiting vasopressin secretion
 	E. Stimulating the secretion of aldosterone

 #### Answer: E. Stimulating the secretion of aldosterone - *FALSE* = D. Inhibiting vasopressin secretion - TRUE
-- A decrease in plasma osmolality (osmolarity) leads to a decrease in ADH secretion.
-This results in an increase in free-water clearance and diuresis.
-These osmoreceptors are found in the vicinity of the supraoptic nucleus of the hypothalamus.
-ADH augments the water permeability of the cortical collecting duct and the water and urea permeability of the medullary collecting duct.
-It increases renal water reabsorption, resulting in the excretion of a small volume of hypertonic urine.
-The major stimuli for ADH are an increase in the plasma osmolality and a decrease in the effective circulating blood volume.
-Aldosterone promotes Na+ reabsorption, which leads to water retention.
+- &darr; plasma osmolality (*osmolarity*) leads to &darr; in ADH secretion
+	- Resulting in &uarr; in free-water clearance and diuresis
+- These osmoreceptors are found in vicinity of supraoptic nucleus of hypothalamus
+- ADH augments water permeability of cortical collecting duct
+	- And water & urea permeability of medullary collecting duct
+- This &uarr; renal water reabsorption, resulting in excretion of a small volume of hypertonic urine
+- Major stimuli for ADH are
+	- &uarr; in plasma osmolality and
+	- &darr; in effective circulating blood volume
+- Aldosterone promotes Na+ reabsorption leading to water retention

 ### Q2.13
 Body fluid analysis of a 36-year-old male patient with _phaeochromocytoma_ is most likely to reveal a _low plasma concentration_ of: